gregr/ina/nscheme/README.md

     * threads/places/futures, timers, exception/break/interrupt handling
       * uncaught-exception-handler, call-with-exception-handler, exn:break?
     * cmdline/shell/env/subprocesses, racket-eval

+* throw away eval.rkt
+* move stage.rkt into bootstrap.rkt
+* Shrink and reorganize interop.rkt
+  * common can be moved to stage.rkt (which will be in bootstrap.rkt)
+  * racket-eval is not really in the right place

 ### Racket platform
 * define ports, read, write